mattrglobal/jwm/samples/README.md

 ## Running

-Run either of the following commands and observe the console based result
+Run any of the following commands and observe the console based result

 `node example-signed-jwm.js`

+`node example-encrypted-jwm-single-recipient.js`

-`node example-encrypted-jwm.js`
+`node example-encrypted-jwm-multiple-recipients.js`